 3. BUILD YOUR WEBSITE

-An essential part of creating your business is choosing a unique domain name and then building your website to provide information about your services and products and stand out in the market.
+An essential part of creating your business is choosing a unique domain name and building your website to provide information about your services and products and stand out in the market.
 A well-developed website is a personality in your industry, even if your business is in-person or on-site.
 This involves choosing a unique name for your business, registering your domain name, and designing and developing your brand.

 4. REGISTER YOUR BUSINESS